 In addition, an Estonian diplomat who was also kidnapped in April 2019 in the capital Accra and again rescued in a police raid.
-The spate of abduction cases in the country at that time even provoked our President, His Excellency Nana Addo Dankwa Akufo-Addo to come out openly with strong warnings on measures to deal with the perpetrators.
+The spate of abduction cases in the country at that time even provoked our President, His Excellency Nana Addo Dankwa Akufo-Addo to come out and openly condemn the act with strong warnings and measures to deal with the perpetrators.

-In fact, a lot has really happened in this country just last year which put so lives at risk and created intense panic and tension amidst great fears in every Ghanaian including the foreign nationals in town who were not eqlly spared which I can go on and on and on to talk about.
-Never again in the history of Ghana should this happen again.!!.
+In fact, a lot has really happened in Ghana just last year which put so lives at risk and created intense panic and tension amidst great fears in every Ghanaian including the foreign nationals in town who were not equally spared which I can go on and on and on to talk about.
+Never in the history of Ghana should this ugly incidents happen! again.!!.